polyquantique/QDecomp/docs/source/introduction.rst

 The package primarily focuses on decomposing gates into the Clifford+T universal subset by implementing the algorithm proposed by Ross and Selinger [#Ross]_.

-This package was made in collaboration with D-Wave and Polytechnique Montréal.

 The package contains 4 main subpackages:

 * :mod:`decompositions` : Proposes user-oriented functions for decomposing various quantum gates